guillaumeteillet/plugin-wordpress-schedule-training/README.md

-# plugin-wordpress-schedule-training
+# Schedule training - Wordpress Plugin

-A wordpress plugin for the agile training of Palo-IT singapore
+A wordpress plugin for the agile training of Palo-IT singapore.